Top 45+ Multithreading Interview Questions and Answers

 [custom_views_post_title]

-21. Identify common performance bottlenecks in multithreading.
+21. What are common performance bottlenecks encountered in multithreading?

 Ans: